-- 1. If there is no concern about interactions between multiple uses of the same key with the password-based encryption and authentication techniques supported for a given password, then the salt may be generated at random.
+- 1. If there is no concern about interactions between multiple uses of the same key (or a prefix of that key) with the password-based encryption and authentication techniques supported for a given password, then the salt may be generated at random and need not be checked for a particular format by the party receiving the salt.
 It should be at least eight octets (64 bits) long. - 2.
-Otherwise, the salt should contain data that explicitly distinguishes between different operations, in addition to a random part that is at least eight octets long.
+Otherwise, the salt should contain data that explicitly distinguishes between different operations and different key lengths, in addition to a random part that is at least eight octets long, and this data should be checked or regenerated by the party receiving the salt.
 For instance, the salt could have an additional non-random octet that specifies the purpose of the derived key.
 Alternatively, it could be the encoding of a structure that specifies detailed information about the derived key, such as the encryption or authentication technique and a sequence number among the different keys derived from the password.
 The particular format of the additional data is left to the application.

 Note.
 If a random number generator or pseudorandom generator is not available, a deterministic alternative for generating the salt (or the random part of it) is to apply a password-based key derivation function to the password and the message M to be processed.
-For instance, the salt could be computed with a key derivation function as S = M
+For instance, the salt could be computed with a key derivation function as S = KDF(P, M).

-KDF(P, M).
 This approach is not recommended if the message M is known to belong to a small message space (e.g., "Yes" or "No"), however, since then there will only be a small number of possible salts.